Potsane/pokemon_app/README.md

 # Pokemon App
-This is Pokem application, made with Jetpack Compose, Coroutines, Flow, Hilt, and Material Desing and follows a multi-module MVVM Architecture.
+This is Pokemon application, made with Jetpack Compose, Coroutines, Flow, Hilt, and Material Desing and follows a multi-module MVVM Architecture.
 It shows a list of the first 100 Pokemon elements, the ability to search and the Pokemon details screen.

 ## API
 ```